npnf-inc/PlayForKeeps/README.md

 ## Game End
 There are two possible outcomes:
-* __WIN__: Get your pitch by fusing together all the basic items you've collected, and then take it to Woo (our CEO) before the six minute timer expires.
+* __WIN__: Get your pitch by fusing together all the basic items you've collected, and then take it to Woo (our CEO) before the timer expires.

 * __LOSE__: The timer expires, and you still don't have a pitch.